-- Our EYFS teachers endeavour to visit all new starters to the school in the summer term before admission both at home and in their early years setting.
-Where there has been involvement with the Early Years team a transition meeting is planned with the parents, teacher and SENCo prior to starting school. - Children who attend the All Saints Pre-school are already known to the SENCo, as the pre-school SENCo and school SENCo work together closely.

-- As part of Learn Academies Trust we share good practice and advise each other regarding the SEND needs of our children.
-The SENCOs from each school meet regularly to offer support, discuss strategies and look at sharing ideas and staff expertise across the trust. - The SENCO from Wigston Academy (or other named school) is invited to the Annual Review of a child with a Statement/EHCP, in the Autumn Term, which precedes transfer (Year6). - In the term before transfer, the Wigston Academy SENCO meets with the Year 6 teacher, Year 6 children with SEND and All Saints Primary School SENCO to discuss and prepare for transition. - Pupils with SEND make additional visits to their new setting to help them prepare for transition, know where they can go to ask for help and meet staff who will be supporting them. - The SENCO is part of the Leicestershire SENCoNet, ran by Forestway Teaching School Alliance, which keep the school up to date with local and national agenda.
+- Our EYFS teachers visit all new starters to the school in the summer term before admission both at home and in their early years setting.
+Where there has been involvement with the Early Years team a transition meeting is planned with the parents, teacher and SENCo prior to starting school. - Children who attend the All Saints Pre-school are already known to the SENCo, as the pre-school and school SENCo work together closely. - As part of The Vines Academy, we share good practice and advise each other regarding the SEND needs of our children.
+The SENCOs from each school meet regularly to offer support, discuss strategies and look at sharing ideas and staff expertise across the trust. - There is a common approach to record keeping systems for pupils with SEND.
+These records are passed to Wigston Academy (or other named schools) on transfer. - The SENCO from Wigston Academy (or other named school) is invited to the Annual Review of a child with a Statement/EHCP, in the Autumn Term, which precedes transfer (Year6). - In the term before transfer, the Wigston Academy SENCO meets with the Year 6 teacher, Year 6 children with SEND and All Saints Primary School SENCO to discuss and prepare for transition. - Pupils with SEND make additional visits to their new setting to help them prepare for transition, know where they can go to ask for help and meet staff who will be supporting them. - The SENCO's from the Oadby Learning Partnership and family of schools) meet termly to monitor and discuss any issues or national initiatives about SEND. - The SENCO is part of the Leicestershire SENCoNet, ran by Forestway Teaching School Alliance, which keep the school up to date with local and national agenda.